 Yes.
 You can apply for early release of money from your Superannuation Fund to help pay for the surgery and hospital stay.
-This application must be approved by the Department of Human Services.
-Please follow the links to apply on-line.
+This application must be approved by the Department of Human Services and you can apply on-line.
 They will provide you with an application form for you to bring to your consultation with us.
 The application form will also need to be supported by a second medical practitioner e.g. your General Practitioner.

 You will need to submit the completed application form, along with our quote, to the Department of Human Services.
 They will then request your Superannuation Fund to release your money.
 The outcome of this application is at the discretion of your Fund.

 Yes payment is made in full prior to your weight loss surgery.
 Following the operation you will be able to claim a rebate from Medicare as well as your Private Health Insurance.
 The Medicare rebate for a Laparoscopic sleeve gastrectomy or gastric band is $637.20 and $784.05 for Laparoscopic gastric bypass.